-Supply chain risk management is the process of identifying and managing issues within a supply chain.
-In practice, organisations take a co‐ordinated approach to managing both daily challenges and unique risks in the supply chain, typically using a supplier management software solution.
+An important part of supply chain management, supply chain risk management is the process of identifying and managing issues within a supply chain.
+In practice, organisations take a co‐ordinated approach to manage both daily challenges and unique risks in the supply chain, typically using a supplier management software solution.

 The objective of supply chain risk management is to reduce vulnerability and disruption within supply channels.
 By applying continuous risk assessment businesses aim for stability throughout the entire supply chain.

 Who needs to understand supply chain risk management?

 Traditionally risk management was seen as a function of the finance department due to its impact on revenue and profit.
 However, it is important that all levels of the organisation play a part in supply chain risk management.
 Supply chain risk needs to be viewed holistically as it impacts on all areas of business from manufacturing, warehousing, distribution, and sales.